E. Clem Wilson Building

 CURRENT STATUS

 November 7, 2024: The 1930 E. Clem Wilson Building was submitted to the Cultural Heritage Commission (CHC) for consideration as a Historic Cultural Monument (HCM).
-The CHC will vote at this hearing, whether or not to take the building under consideration as a HCM.
-The consideration hearing is a hybrid in person/virtual (Zoom) meeting at 10:00 AM.
+The building was on the agenda for this date, but the owner ask that the item be continued until February 20.
+At that hearing, the CHC will vote whether or not to take the building under consideration as a HCM.
+If you sent a letter, thank you!
+Your letter still counts.
+It got in early!

 The Art Deco Society of Los Angeles goes through a nomination process for buildings that we identify as being “historically significant.”
 We are now in phase 1 of this process with the Art Deco E. Clem Wilson Building in Miracle Mile.
 We need YOUR PARTICIPATION to achieve a preservation victory.
 Please read on.